swape/mjolnir_page/README.md

-# Mjolnir Media Home Page
+# swape.net Home Page

-This is the code for https://mjolnirmedia.no/
+This is the code for https://swape.net